HeringtonPress/OLC/Chapter03.md

 <details><summary>Open</summary>
 <p>

-Starting Equpment: Dagger, Tattered cloak, 3 candles, a momento worth 1gp you are unwilling to sell
+Starting Equipment: Dagger, Tattered cloak, 3 candles, a momento worth 1gp you are unwilling to sell

 Starting Skill: Occult, Roll once on the following table